vileider/year3/reflections/companys_structure.md

 ## chceck how the company structure works
 from the https://www.forbes.com/advisor/business/organizational-structure/ i lerned that thewre can be multiple different organization structure by Christine Organ and Cassie Bottorff:
 The delineation of organizational structures is integral to understanding the varied frameworks employed by businesses.
-Below, I elucidate distinct organizational paradigms:
+Below, I listed organizational paradigms:

 * Functional Structure:
 This configuration entails the segmentation of the organization into specialized departments, such as marketing, finance, and operations.
 Primarily suited for smaller enterprises, this model promotes clarity and focus.